VTC-WISDOM/node_hardware/README.md

 # hardware
-a collection of schematic and pcb designs for the WiSDOM node
+a collection of schematic and pcb designs for the WiSDOM node everything contained in this repository is licensed under the CERN Open Hardware License version 2 - Weakly Reciprocal License (CERN-OHL-W). this is comparable to the gpl2, see LICENSE for details

 ## V4
 v4.0.2: schematic split into sheets for organization